wdporter/acim/src/text/1-the-meaning-of-miracles/iii-atonement-and-miracles/index.md

 ::: details Expanded
 Miracles arise from a mind that is ready for them [miracles].
-²By being united this mind [the miracle-ready mind] goes out to everyone, even without the awareness of the miracle worker himself [miracle-worker’s self].
+²By being united this mind [the miracle-ready mind] goes out to everyone, even without the awareness of the miracle worker himself.
 ³The impersonal nature of miracles is because the Atonement itself is one, uniting all creations with their [all-creations’] Creator.
 ⁴As an expression of what you truly are, the miracle places the mind in a state of grace.
 ⁵The mind then naturally welcomes the Host within and the stranger without.